 - All students, staff, and faculty have or will undergo training designed around safety protocols

-- All staff, students, and instructors are being provided with reusable cloth masks, as well as single-use surgical masks
+- All staff, students, and instructors are being provided with reusable cloth masks, as well as single-use surgical masks free of charge

 - Our return to campus plan follows all SHA guidelines and was submitted for the review process